sbarex/SourceCodeSyntaxHighlight/README.md

 After installation, _the application must be launched at least once to allow the system to detect the Quick Look extension_.
 [See below](#enable-the-quick-look-extension) for instructions on how to enable the Quick Look extension.

 ### Download precompiled release
 Head over to the [releases](https://github.com/sbarex/SourceCodeSyntaxHighlight/releases) page to view the latest version.
-Move the `Syntax Highlight.app` into the `Applications` folder.
+Move `Syntax Highlight.app` into the `Applications` folder.

 ### Install with Homebrew Cask
 Syntax Highlight can also be installed via [Homebrew Cask](https://github.com/Homebrew/homebrew-cask).
 If you have not installed Homebrew, follow the simple instructions [here](https://brew.sh/).
 After that, run `brew install --cask --no-quarantine syntax-highlight` to install the current version of Syntax Highlight.